varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 The end result of this modeling is available to be loaded from the sample metadata set `02 - MSSQL After Import`.

-More information on the sample metadata is available here: [](xref:bimlflex-getting-started-sample-metadata)
+More information on the sample metadata is available here: [Load Sample Metadata](xref:bimlflex-getting-started-sample-metadata)

 ### Reviewing keys